russross/blackfriday/README.md

     go get github.com/russross/blackfriday

 will download, compile, and install the package into your `$GOPATH` directory hierarchy.
-Alternatively, you can import it into a
+Alternatively, you can achieve the same if you import it into a project:
-project:

     import "github.com/russross/blackfriday"

-and when you build that project with `go build`, blackfriday will be downloaded and installed automatically.
+and `go get` without parameters.

 Usage
 -----